 According to industry sources, the government’s decision will force Amazon and Flipkart to rework on their existing business plans and raise their compliance costs.

-The Indian government had to take the decision after it received complaints from small traders that online retailers have been misusing their control over inventory from their affiliates which has to lead to the creation of an unfair market place.
+The Indian government had to take the decision after it received complaints from small traders that online retailers have been misusing their control over inventory from their affiliates which have lead to the creation of an unfair marketplace.
 As a result, the small traders were bound to sell their products at reduced prices.
 Under the new policy, such arrangements will be prohibited.

 A Reuters report suggests that Snapdeal’s Chief Executive Kunal Bahl had written a letter to the commerce minister stating that the timelines allowed by the government were sufficient for compliance.

-Snapdeal has also informed that its technological processes have been updated and it will undergo a smooth transition on February
+Snapdeal has also informed that its technological processes have been updated and it will undergo a smooth transition in February.

 However, Amazon and Flipkart have requested the government to extend the deadline and asked them for more time to understand and implement the policy.